Ionic vs native vs other mobile hybrid frameworks.

 Fundamentals quickly which is an essentially required knowledge to get started with ionic 2 and understanding its structure.

-Ionic vs react native: While something like (react native) is more steep learning
+Ionic vs react native: While something like (react native) is more steep learning,but now i leave to react native know why ?

 2- A big community